List of artists by number of UK Rock & Metal Albums Chart number ones

 Green Day have topped the UK Rock & Metal Albums Chart with fifteen different albums, more than any other artist, and spent 76 weeks at number one.

 The UK Rock & Metal Albums Chart is a record chart which ranks the best-selling rock and heavy metal albums in the United Kingdom.
 Compiled and published by the Official Charts Company, the data is based on each album's weekly physical sales, digital downloads (since 2007) and streams (since 2015), and is currently published every Friday.
-As of the chart published on 14 November 2025, a total of 800 albums by 346 artists have topped the UK Rock & Metal Albums Chart.
+As of the chart published on 25 September 2026, a total of 836 albums by 361 artists have topped the UK Rock & Metal Albums Chart.
 The most successful artist are American pop punk band Green Day, who have topped the chart with 15 releases and spent a total of 76 weeks at number one.

 Artists

-Iron Maiden have spent 18 weeks at number one with 13 releases.
+Iron Maiden have spent 19 weeks at number one with 14 releases.

 Metallica have topped the chart with 12 releases for a total 27 weeks.

-Foo Fighters have spent 83 weeks at number one with 11 albums.
+Foo Fighters have spent 85 weeks at number one with 12 albums.

 Ten releases by Led Zeppelin have topped the UK Rock & Metal Albums Chart.

-Muse have spent 59 weeks at number one with nine releases.
+Muse have spent 60 weeks at number one with ten releases.

 Korn have topped the UK Rock & Metal Albums Chart with nine studio albums.

 The Darkness have spent 29 weeks at number one with nine releases.

 Blink-182 have topped the chart with eight albums for a total of 13 weeks.